-9.21, 9th floor office building Biology/Pharmacy Cooperation with students: daily 11.00-13.00 Contact: by email (sgkelis@bio.auth.gr)
+9.21, 9th floor office building Biology/Pharmacy

+Cooperation with students: daily 11.00-13.00

+Contact: by email (sgkelis@bio.auth.gr)

-Training in computer applications on organizing and understanding of biological information.
+Aims of the course: Training in computer applications on organizing and understanding of biological information.
 Familiarity with the management, control and analysis of molecular data, in particular with a view to extracting biological conclusions

-Acquisition of capacity use of the numerous biological information databases through the Internet.
+Skills: Acquisition of capacity use of the numerous biological information databases through the Internet.
 Familiarization with recovery tools, comparison and analysis of biological information.
 Familiarity with the use of computer programs and Internet servers to find the bond, sequences and genome analysis, determining 3D macromolecules.
 Introduction to molecular evolution models.

-During the lectures, exercises, tutorials
+Teaching methods: During the lectures, exercises, tutorials

-Categories: genetic markers and molecular information.
+Contents of the course: Categories: genetic markers and molecular information.
 Definition, design and structure of a database.
 Search strategies.
 Analysis and evaluation of search results.
 Prediction of protein structures.
 Analysis patterns.
 Determination of 3D structure.
 Alignment and find bond sequences.
 Models of evolution.Pharmacodynamicsi.
 Molecular diagnosis.
 Future developments in Bioinformatics and computational biology.

-Baxevanis, A.D. and Ouellette, F. (Greek version).
+Proposed literature: Baxevanis, A.D. and Ouellette, F. (Greek version).
 2004.
 Bioinformatics.
 Scientific Editions Parisianou S.a.
 Athens (edited by Greek version: Evangelos n.
 Moudrianakis, Stavros j.
 Chamodrakas).

-Monitoring of lectures, Working on different projects, Collaboration in teams
+Educational activities: Monitoring of lectures, Working on different projects, Collaboration in teams

-Written Examination, Written Tasks
+Evaluation process and methods: Written Examination, Written Tasks